-Networking is often advised when students ask the questions, “How do I get legal experience” or “How can I get a training contract?”
+Networking is often advised when students ask, “How do I get legal experience” or “How can I get a training contract?”
 What students should be asking is, “How do I network effectively?” or, “What should I do to prepare?”

 This blog will aim to provide you with top tips for all aspects of networking, as well as how this can help to land you legal experience opportunities.

-Prepare a small opening statement that you can make when introducing yourself.
-Something short and not overly formal will be best.
-For example, you could state your name, where you are studying and what aspirations you have for the future.
+Prepare a small opening statement that you can use when introducing yourself.
+Something short and snappy will be best.
+For example, you could state your name, where you are studying and what general aspirations you have for the future.

-Ensure you have created a polished, up-to-date LinkedIn profile.
+Ensure you have a polished, up-to-date LinkedIn profile.
 This is perhaps one of the most important ways to prepare for a networking event, as it can be used as an effective tool for connecting with those you meet afterwards.
 Your profile should be an accurate reflection of your professional and educational achievements so far.
-It will be useful to write a short statement about yourself, what you are aiming for and some of your interests.
-You can attach documents to your profile, so update your CV and add it to your profile as a formal record of your academic history and any experience you have.
+Your profile should include a short statement about yourself, what you are aiming for, and some of your interests.
+You can attach documents to your profile, so update your CV and add it to your profile as a formal record of your academic history and any experience you may have.
 Try to have a professional photo taken, or just get a friend or family member to take a photo of you against a white background in work attire to give your profile a professional feel.

 It is easy enough to physically attend a networking event, but often students will do so without gaining any real benefit.

 Attend events without your friends.
-This may not always be possible and may sound socially ‘awkward’, but it is common for students to rely too much on being at an event with a friend or colleague and this will prevent you from stepping out of your comfort zone and being as genuine as possible.
+This may not always be possible and may sound socially ‘awkward’, but it is common for students to rely too much on being at an event with a friend or colleague, which will prevent you from stepping out of your comfort zone and being as genuine as possible.
 You are more likely to shine on your own.

 Introduce yourself.
 Use your opening statement to formally greet people, this ‘statement’ can be used to introduce why you are asking the question that you have prepared in order to show how you have given thought to your conversation.
 For example, if you are interested in becoming a criminal lawyer and you have read up on a criminal case that someone at the networking event has recently worked on, then say so.
 Understanding the people you are speaking to will result in a more natural, honest conversation that will leave a lasting impression.